MiloDevs/rn-bluetooth-classic/README.md

 ## Use with Expo

-If you are using Expo and want to integrate `react-native-bluetooth-classic`, you can use the `with-rn-bluetooth-classic` Expo plugin maintained by amitferman.
+If you are using Expo and want to integrate `rn-bluetooth-classic`, you can use the `with-rn-bluetooth-classic` Expo plugin maintained by amitferman.
 This plugin helps with auto-configuration of permissions and protocols.

 ### Expo Plugin